owncloud/ios-app/KNOWN_ISSUES.md

 - [x] quick access
 - [x] proper iPhone support
 - [ ] static login/branded login UI
-- [ ] state restoration
+- [x] state restoration
 - [ ] full inline progress reporting when account databases are updated on first login
 - [ ] progress reporting in active connections
 - [x] migration from the Legacy app clarified: the feature was removed
-- [ ] iPadOS: opening an account in a new window
+- [x] iPadOS: opening an account in a new window
-	- by context menu (openAccountInWindow)
+	- [x] by context menu (openAccountInWindow)
-	- by drag and drop (see ServerListTableViewController: UITableViewDragDelegate)
+	- [x] by drag and drop (see ServerListTableViewController: UITableViewDragDelegate)
-- [ ] account auto connect (also account.auto-connect in ServerListTableViewController)
+- [x] account auto connect (also account.auto-connect in ServerListTableViewController) -> no longer necessary, handled by state restoration
-- [ ] opening private links (display(itemWithID…:…))
+- [x] opening private links (display(itemWithID…:…))
 - [x] account issue handling
 - [x] functional share extension
 - [ ] full themeing/branding support